 Given our primary residence is likely one of our largest assets, buying responsibly is prudent.
 At the same time, living a better lifestyle by owning a nicer home as we get wealthier is also something many people desire.

 Therefore, let’s try and figure out the target primary residence value as a percentage of net worth.
-I’ve got a certain percentage in mind that will help maximize lifestyle, provide enough investment exposure, and minimize financial worry for being too house rich.
+I’ve got a certain percentage in mind that will help maximize lifestyle.
+The percentage will also provide enough investment exposure and minimize financial worry for being too house rich.

 One great thing about a bull market is that the unnecessary big-ticket stuff we buy declines as a percentage of our net worth over time.
 If we can survive the initial liquidity crunch, things tend to turn out well.
 You could actually make more from your house than your salary too.

 For example, let’s say you have a $100,000 net worth that is all in your company’s stock.
 You inexplicably purchase a $50,000 BMW even though you only make $80,000 a year.
 That’s unwise because you just spent 50% of your net worth and 62% of your gross income on a car.
 Driving a beater or taking public transportation would have been more appropriate.